apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/HadoopDocker.md

 ## Hadoop Docker

-### hadoop-runner-* images
+### Running from existing setups

 There are special branches for running hadoop in docker.

-These branches contain scripts that set up base images that can be used for running any Hadoop version.
+The `docker-hadoop-runner*` branches contain scripts that set up base images that can be used for running any Hadoop version.

-E.g.
 * [docker-hadoop-runner-latest](https://github.com/apache/hadoop/tree/docker-hadoop-runner-latest)
 * [docker-hadoop-runner-jdk11](https://github.com/apache/hadoop/tree/docker-hadoop-runner-jdk11)
 * [docker-hadoop-runner-jdk8](https://github.com/apache/hadoop/tree/docker-hadoop-runner-jdk8)
 * [docker-hadoop-runner](https://github.com/apache/hadoop/tree/docker-hadoop-runner)

+The `docker-hadoop*` branches can be used for running a specific version.

 * [docker-hadoop-3](https://github.com/apache/hadoop/tree/docker-hadoop-3)
+  * `hadoop-3.3.6`
 * [docker-hadoop-2](https://github.com/apache/hadoop/tree/docker-hadoop-2)
+  * `hadoop-2.10.2`

 ### Running from the source code